 Solod (So) is a strict subset of Go that translates to regular C.

 So supports structs, methods, interfaces, slices, maps, multiple returns, and defer.
 Everything is stack-allocated by default; heap is opt-in through the standard library.
-To keep things simple, there are no channels, goroutines, closures, or generics.
+There is limited support for generics, and concurrency is provided by the standard library instead of being built into the language.

 So is for Go developers who want systems-level control without learning a new language.
 And for C programmers who like Go's safety, structure, and tooling.